EnricoPietrocola/Displaced-UDP-Max-MSP-Patch/README.md

 * [ZeroTier One](https://www.zerotier.com/)

 Keep in mind:
-Zerotier helps computer connect over the internet avoinding port forwarding (does even more than that).
+Zerotier helps computers connect over the internet avoinding port forwarding (does even more than that).
 That aside, users should make sure firewalls on their devices are properly allowing incoming data from the chosen port or application.
 In this particular case this would mean to make sure to allow Max to have incoming connections or allow UDP port 12777.